Skip to main content

 The recording copyright owner refers to the entity or person who holds the rights to the sound recording.
 This is often:

-• The artist, if you’re self-releasing your music.
+• You, the artist, if you’re self-releasing your music.

-• The record label, if your release is through a label.
+• Your record label, if you're a signed artist.

 The artwork copyright owner refers to the person or entity who owns the rights to the cover art or any visual material associated with your release.
 This might be: